rclone/rclone/MANUAL.md

 with FUSE options "UserName" and "GroupName", e.g. `-o UserName=user123 -o GroupName="Authenticated Users"`.
-The permissions on each entry will be set according to [options](#options) `--dir-perms` and `--file-perms`, which takes a value in traditional [numeric notation](https://en.wikipedia.org/wiki/File-system_permissions#Numeric_notation).
+The permissions on each entry will be set according to [options](#options) `--dir-perms` and `--file-perms`, which takes a value in traditional Unix [numeric notation](https://en.wikipedia.org/wiki/File-system_permissions#Numeric_notation).

 The default permissions corresponds to `--file-perms 0666 --dir-perms 0777`, i.e. read and write permissions to everyone.
 This means you will not be able to start any programs from the mount.
 To be able to do that you must add execute permissions, e.g. `--file-perms 0777 --dir-perms 0777` to add it to everyone.
 If the program needs to write files, chances are you will have to enable [VFS File Caching](#vfs-file-caching) as well (see also [limitations](#limitations)).
+Note that the default write permission have some restrictions for accounts other than the owner, specifically it lacks the "write extended attributes", as explained next.

-Note that the mapping of permissions is not always trivial, and the result you see in Windows Explorer may not be exactly like you expected.
-For example, when setting a value that includes write access, this will be mapped to individual permissions "write attributes", "write data" and "append data", but not "write extended attributes".
-Windows will then show this as basic permission "Special" instead of "Write", because "Write" includes the "write extended attributes" permission.
+The mapping of permissions is not always trivial, and the result you see in Windows Explorer may not be exactly like you expected.
+For example, when setting a value that includes write access for the group or others scope, this will be mapped to individual permissions "write attributes", "write data" and "append data", but not "write extended attributes".
+Windows will then show this as basic permission "Special" instead of "Write", because "Write" also covers the "write extended attributes" permission.
+When setting digit 0 for group or others, to indicate no permissions, they will still get individual permissions "read attributes", "read extended attributes" and "read permissions".
+This is done for compatibility reasons, e.g. to allow users without additional permissions to be able to read basic metadata about files like in Unix.

+WinFsp 2021 (version 1.9) introduced a new FUSE option "FileSecurity", that allows the complete specification of file security descriptors using [SDDL](https://docs.microsoft.com/en-us/windows/win32/secauthz/security-descriptor-string-format).
+With this you get detailed control of the resulting permissions, compared to use of the POSIX permissions described above, and no additional permissions will be added automatically for compatibility with Unix.
+Some example use cases will following.

-If you set POSIX permissions for only allowing access to the owner, using `--file-perms 0600 --dir-perms 0700`, the user group and the built-in "Everyone" group will still be given some special permissions, such as "read attributes" and "read permissions", in Windows.
-This is done for compatibility reasons, e.g. to allow users without additional permissions to be able to read basic metadata about files like in UNIX.
-One case that may arise is that other programs (incorrectly) interprets this as the file being accessible by everyone.
-For example an SSH client may warn about "unprotected private key file".
+If you set POSIX permissions for only allowing access to the owner, using `--file-perms 0600 --dir-perms 0700`, the user group and the built-in "Everyone" group will still be given some special permissions, as described above.
+Some programs may then (incorrectly) interpret this as the file being accessible by everyone, for example an SSH client may warn about "unprotected private key file".
+You can work around this by specifying `-o FileSecurity="D:P(A;;FA;;;OW)"`, which sets file all access (FA) to the owner (OW), and nothing else.

-WinFsp 2021 (version 1.9) introduces a new FUSE option "FileSecurity", that allows the complete specification of file security descriptors using [SDDL](https://docs.microsoft.com/en-us/windows/win32/secauthz/security-descriptor-string-format).
-With this you can work around issues such as the mentioned "unprotected private key file" by specifying `-o FileSecurity="D:P(A;;FA;;;OW)"`, for file all access (FA) to the owner (OW).
+When setting write permissions then, except for the owner, this does not include the "write extended attributes" permission, as mentioned above.
+This may prevent applications from writing to files, giving permission denied error instead.
+To set working write permissions for the built-in "Everyone" group, similar to what it gets by default but with the addition of the "write extended attributes", you can specify
+`-o FileSecurity="D:P(A;;FRFW;;;WD)"`, which sets file read (FR) and file write (FW) to everyone (WD).
+If file execute (FX) is also needed, then change to `-o FileSecurity="D:P(A;;FRFWFX;;;WD)"`, or set file all access (FA) to get full access permissions, including delete, with `-o FileSecurity="D:P(A;;FA;;;WD)"`.

 ### Windows caveats